jnozzi/cocoadev.com/SiteContent/General/AddressBookNameOrder.markdown

-I'm trying to write an app that is localized for both Japanese and English (for now), and I need to construct full names for people in the [[AddressBook]].
+I'm trying to write an app that is localized for both Japanese and English (for now), and I need to construct full names for people in the General/AddressBook.

 The problem is that in Japanese and who knows what else, last names go before first names in a full name.

-Okay, so panther provides information as to ordering in the ABPersonFlags property of an [[ABPerson]], but I can't figure out how to interpret the info.
+Okay, so panther provides information as to ordering in the ABPersonFlags property of an General/ABPerson, but I can't figure out how to interpret the info.

 ----